hashicorp/terraform-provider-kubernetes/website/docs/d/pod.html.markdown

 * `name` -  Name of the option.
 * `value` - Value of the option.
 Optional: Defaults to empty.
-* `value` - Value of the option.
-Optional: Defaults to empty.

 ### `downward_api`